-- 4.2 The Scottish Government and FSS will establish and maintain effective working relations through regular contact with each other, including regular meetings.
-The Chair and other members of FSS will meet the Minister with portfolio responsibility for food safety and public health at least once each year, with the Chair meeting the Minister separately at least once each year.
-The CE, Chair and other members of FSS will liaise regularly with the DG for Health and Social Care, the DG for Enterprise, Environment and Innovation and other relevant DGs, or with members of those DGs' staff.
-The DGs will advise the Chair and/ or CE of appropriate points of contact.
-The Scottish Government and FSS will review these arrangements from time to time. - 4.3 Officials in the Scottish Government's Population Health Improvement Directorate and Agriculture, Food and Rural Communities Directorate, and other relevant Directorates of the Scottish Government, such as Local Government and Communities, and Learning, will maintain routine contact with nominated FSS staff. - 4.4 The Scottish Government will look to FSS for advice on implications of aspects of food policy, or policy which touches upon food or diet, where FSS has particular expertise, knowledge or information that could assist the Government's formulation or implementation of policy.
-FSS will also draw relevant issues to the Government's attention. - 4.5 FSS will be responsible for working directly in partnership with other public bodies and the third sector in order to achieve its objectives.
+- 4.3 Officials in the Scottish Government's Population Health Improvement Directorate and Agriculture, Food and Rural Communities Delivery Directorate, and other relevant Directorates of the Scottish Government, such as Local Government and Communities, and Learning, will maintain routine contact with nominated FSS staff. - 4.4 The Scottish Government will look to FSS for advice on implications of aspects of food policy, or policy which touches upon food or diet, where FSS has particular expertise, knowledge or information that could assist the Government's formulation or implementation of policy.
+FSS will also draw relevant issues to the Government's attention.

+4.5 FSS will be responsible for working directly in partnership with other public bodies and the third sector in order to achieve its objectives.